Have you ever wondered how homeschooled students can earn dual credit in high school?

 One of the most common questions I hear is whether dual credit can benefit a student enough to make it worth the effort.
 Take a look at some of the reasons why you may want to consider dual credit for your student.
 (Some of these benefits are taken from HSLDA’s website.)

-• It’s a two-for-one deal – one subject can get dual credit.
+• It’s a two-for-one deal.
+One subject can earn a teen dual credit.

-• Your student builds an academic track record, proving that he’s capable of college-level work.
+• Your student builds an academic track record, proving that they are capable of college-level work.

-• Your student can spread his college credits out over additional years, lightening his course load later.
+• Your student can spread college credits out over additional years, lightening their course load later.

-• Dual enrollment courses/exams are taken while your child lives at home, so you can play an active role in helping him respond to different worldviews.
+• Dual enrollment courses/exams are taken while your teen lives at home, so you can play an active role in helping them respond to different worldviews.

 • Students learn valuable skills such as managing time, planning a schedule, prioritizing deadlines, etc.